-I’m not one for gear, at least not ostentatious gear like walking poles or fancy boots.
+I’m not one for gear, or at least I didn’t consider myself to be a person seen sporting ostentatious gear like fancy boots or packs.
 I’ve always liked Walking rather than Hiking or Trekking – you don’t need much more than a comfortable pair of shoes for Walking.
 Most of the walks I’ve described in this blog have been just that – walks, just with some longer than others.

 But there are times when a walker needs proper gear, whether it’s footwear or outerwear or packs or water bottles.
 I’ve written previously about my bucket list of walks, and starting this year I want to try at least one of the Big Walks I’ve been planning.
 That means it’s time to invest in some proper gear.

 As I plan these Big Walks, I’ve realized that I’m going to need certain things:

 Footwear is obvious and it’s something I’ve focused on up until now.
 Generally I just looked for a good pair of running shoes, but for these long walks which will include significant amounts of trails and off-road terrain, I need a good pair of boots.
 I have a few criteria for these: good arch and ankle support; well structured/cushioned footbeds; water resistance; durability; comfort and breathability; and room for the custom orthotics I need to wear.